-Losing a mom to cancer
+Losing my mom to cancer

 A true story of losing a mom to cancer- how one daughter coped with loss and grief after caring for her terminally ill mom.

-Losing a mom to cancer?
+Losing my mom to cancer

 My parents’ deaths from cancer were not a surprise.
 I became very good at hiding my pain, and without someone to share it with, my traumatic grief would have destroyed me.
 Losing a mom to cancer is a pain that has never left me.
 This is my true story of how I coped with their deaths.